 2. Draining it drop by drop

 Those free apps sure stay busy don’t they.
 A lot of them keep running in the background – because several are busy stealing your data constantly – and there goes your battery, and you’re sitting there wondering what went wrong… all you did was call mom.
 You can ignore the spam, the banners bursting through your dead scores and even the sketchy data monitoring but can you ignore a phone that runs out of juice?
-Microsoft ran a study recently which found that over three fourths of your battery can fall victim to malicious adware that’s prancing around with your very own permission; let’s face it, it wouldn’t be in your face if you didn’t download it to begin with just because it was free.
+Microsoft ran a study recently which found that over three-fourths of your battery can fall victim to malicious adware that’s prancing around with your very own permission; let’s face it, it wouldn’t be in your face if you didn’t download it to begin with just because it was free.

 3. Beg, borrow and steal

-Jelly bean or not, added security or not, at the end of the day if you’re not being smart about the way you use your Android there’s no reason for you to complain.
+Added security or not, at the end of the day if you’re not being smart about the way you use your Android there’s no reason for you to complain.
 Start by not rooting your phone, and then make sure the apps you’re downloading to your phone won’t eat it inside out leaving you wondering why your phone dies out every time you call mom.

 This is a Guest Post by: James Clark has been in the business of providing quality information on Monitoring Software for Cell Phones for a while now.
 He’s an expert at all things spyware, but his main forte is Android spyware which has captured the interest of many.